ryansaam/automated-server/README.md

 3. In your terminal `ssh root@<ip address>` hit enter
   It might ask you if you want to continue since it’s your first time connecting to this machine, select yes
 4. Update the system `apt update && apt upgrade` for Ubuntu and Debian
-If it ask if you want to continue, select yes
+If it asks if you want to continue, select yes
 If you get a message about upgrading kernel, reboot after finishing
 If asked what services should be restarted keep the default options (or selected more if you know what you're doing)
 If logged out of ssh log back in (refer to step 3)